rmartin16/qbittorrent-api/README.md

     Exceptions:
-        UnsupportedMediaType415Error if file is not a valid torrent file FileNotFoundError if a torrent file doesn't exist PermissionError if read permission is denied to torrent file
+        UnsupportedMediaType415Error if file is not a valid torrent file TorrentFileNotFoundError if a torrent file doesn't exist TorrentFilePermissionError if read permission is denied to torrent file

     :param urls: List of URLs (http://, https://, magnet: and bc://bt/)
     :param torrent_files: list of torrent files